bopopescu/lazero/README.md

   <img src="/lazero.png" width="250" />
 </p>

-# A brief intro on lazero
+# A brief intro to lazero

 State-of-the-art Advanced Agent AI as a General Problem Solver(GPS) or Artificial General Intelligence(AGI), including but not confined to automatic information gathering, understanding and source code generating.